DziubanMaciej/Charon/docs/JsonFormat.md

 ### Action
 An action object defines a filesystem operation to perform on files.
 Every action object must contain a `type` field containing a valid action type and all the required type-specific fields.
 Supported action types:
 - `copy` - copy the file.
-Additional fields: `destinationDir`, `destinationName`.
+Required fields: `destinationDir`, `destinationName`.
 Destination name should be written without extension.
 The original extension will be preserved.
+Optional fields: `counterStart`.
 - `move` - move the file.
-Aditional fields: `destinationDir`, `destinationName`.
+Required fields: `destinationDir`, `destinationName`.
 Destination name should be written without extension.
 The original extension will be preserved.
+Optional fields: `counterStart`.
 - `remove` - remove the file.
 - `print` - print matched file event to logs.